 Many institutions use insulin infusion algorithms that can be implemented by nursing staff.
 Although numerous algorithms have been published, there have been no head-to-head comparisons between insulin infusion strategies.
 Algorithms should incorporate the concepts that maintenance requirements differ between patients and change over the course of treatment.
-Ideally, intravenous insulin algorithms should consider both the current and previous glucose level, the rate of change of plasma glucose, and the current intravenous insulin infusion rate.
-For all algorithms, frequent bedside glucose testing is required, but the ideal frequency is not known.
+Ideally, intravenous insulin algorithms should consider both current and previous glucose levels, the rate of change of plasma glucose, and the current intravenous insulin infusion rate.
+For all algorithms, frequent (Q 1-2 h) bedside glucose testing is required.

 iii.
 Transition from intravenous to subcutaneous insulin therapy.
 For those who will require subcutaneous insulin, the very short half-life of intravenous insulin necessitates administering the first dose of subcutaneous insulin before discontinuation of the intravenous insulin infusion.
-If short- or rapid-acting insulin is used, it should be injected 1-2 h before stopping the infusion.
-If intermediate- or long-acting insulin is used alone, it should be injected 2-3 h before.
-A combination of short-/rapid- and intermediate-/long-acting insulin is usually preferred.
-Basal insulin therapy can be initiated at any time of the day, and should not be withheld to await a specific dosing time, such as bedtime.
-A recent clinical trial demonstrated that a regimen using 80% of the intravenous insulin requirement over the preceding 24 h, divided into basal and bolus insulin components, was effective at achieving blood glucose levels between 80 and 150 mg/dl following discontinuation of the intravenous insulin (302).
+If short or rapid-acting insulin is used, it should be injected 1-2 h before stopping the infusion.
+If intermediate- or longacting insulin is used alone, it should be injected 2-3 h before.
+A combination of short/rapid- and intermediate/longacting insulin is usually preferred.
+Basal insulin therapy can be initiated at any time of the day and should not be withheld to await a specific dosing time, such as bedtime.
+A recent clinical trial demonstrated that a regimen using 80% of the intravenous insulin requirement over the preceding 24 h, divided into basal and bolus insulin components, was effective at achieving blood glucose levels between 80 and 150 mg/dl following discontinuation of the intravenous insulin (343).